Flexible Modeling of Nonstationary Extremal Dependence using Spatially-Fused LASSO and Ridge Penalties: Concluding Remarks

-Our nonstationary Brown--Resnick max-stable process model uses an exponential variogram, which is bounded above as the distance between locations $\bm{s}_i$ and $\bm{s}_j$ increases, and hence our model can only capture asymptotic dependence; it cannot capture situations where two sufficiently distant sites are independent.
-In a relatively small domain of study, asymptotic dependence everywhere may be a reasonable assumption to make, but this may not be the case for large, or topographically complex regions; creating valid unbounded nonstationary variograms would be required to make our methodology more flexible.
-Moreover, even with an unbounded variogram, the model would not be able to capture forms of asymptotic independence other than perfect independence, as it uses max-stable processes.
-However, asymptotic independence can be accommodated by adapting our methodology to inverted MSPs \citep{wadsworth2012dependence}, or other types of asymptotic independence models, such as certain types of Gaussian location-scale mixtures \citep{opitz2016modeling, huser2017bridging, hazra2022realistic, zhang2022modeling}, which are more flexible to capture sub-asymptotic extremal dependence \citep{huser2022advances}.
+{Our nonstationary Brown--Resnick max-stable process model uses an exponential variogram, which is bounded above as the distance between sites $\bm{s}_i$ and $\bm{s}_j$ increases.
+Hence, our model can only capture asymptotic dependence between sites; it cannot capture situations where the process observed at two sufficiently distant sites exhibits asymptotic independence.
+In a relatively small domain of study, asymptotic dependence everywhere may be a reasonable assumption to make, but this may not be the case for large regions; in this case, our model may only be appropriate for smaller subdomains}.
+Creating valid unbounded nonstationary variograms would make our model more flexible, but this would not allow us to capture forms of asymptotic independence other than perfect independence; a similar problem is discussed in \cite{chevalier2021modeling}.
+However, asymptotic independence can be accommodated by using inverted MSPs \citep{wadsworth2012dependence} (as in Section~\ref{Supp:IMSP} of the Supplementary Material) or adapting our methodology to other types of asymptotic independence models, such as certain types of Gaussian location-scale mixtures \citep{opitz2016modeling, huser2017bridging, hazra2022realistic, zhang2022modeling}, which can capture sub-asymptotic extremal dependence \citep{huser2022advances}.

-Further work includes an extension to incorporate local anisotropy and adapting our methodology to other max-stable processes, e.g., extremal-$t$; the former can be easily accommodated by parameterizing the matrix $\Omega(\bm{s})$ in (\ref{nonsta-rho}).
-Our approach could also be extended to other spatial extreme models, such as Pareto processes { \citep{de2018high}} or the spatial conditional extremes model { \citep{WADSWORTH2022100677}}.
+Further future work includes an extension to incorporate local anisotropy and adapting our methodology to other max-stable processes, e.g., extremal-$t$; the former can be easily accommodated by parameterizing the matrix $\Omega(\bm{s})$ in (\ref{nonsta-rho}) and the latter via replacement of the likelihood function in \eqref{pairwiseLike}.
+Our approach can also be extended to other spatial extremes dependence models, such as $r$-Pareto processes \citep{de2018high} or the conditional model of \citet{WADSWORTH2022100677}.
+While our methodology is frequentist, rather than Bayesian, despite the differences in the paradigms one may consider the inclusion of the penalty term in the likelihood as a prior choice.
+Moreover, the solution obtained by maximizing the underlying objective function coincides with the maximum a-posterior estimate \citep{casella2010penalized}.
+Thus, a fully Bayesian formulation of our methodology is also possible.

+{For reproducibility purposes, the Supplementary Material contains our \texttt{R} code, the gridded Nepal temperature data, and a small simulation example, which can also be obtained from the following Github link: \url{https://github.com/Xuanjie-Shao/NonStaExtDep}.}